halfrost/vue-objccn/README.md

 # serve with hot reload at localhost:8080
 npm run start

-# build for production with minification 打包
+# build for production with minification
 npm run build

 # build for production and view the bundle analyzer report